 - To allow the application to run on your computer in the future without interruption, click Show Advanced Options and select the check box next to Exclude from detection.

 Potentially unwanted applications–software wrappers

 A software wrapper is a special type of application modification that is used by some file-hosting websites.
 It is a third-party tool that installs the program you intended to download but adds additional software, such as toolbars or adware.
 The additional software may also make changes to your web browser’s home page and search settings.
 Also, file-hosting websites often do not notify the software vendor or download recipient that modifications have been made and do not easily allow opting out of modification.
-For these reasons, ESET classifies software wrappers as a type of potentially unwanted application to allow users to accept the download or not.
+For these reasons, ESET classifies software wrappers as a type of PUA to allow users to accept the download or not.

 If PUA detection is enabled in your ESET product, websites that have a reputation for promoting PUAs or that have a reputation for misleading users into performing actions that might have negative implications on their system or browsing experience will be blocked as potentially unwanted content.
 If you receive a notification that a website you are attempting to visit is categorized as potentially unwanted content, you can click Go Back to navigate away from the blocked web page or click Proceed to the site to allow the site to load.